raspberrypilearning/generic-python-range-function/en/step_1.md

 False
 ```

-- The range function can take up to three arguments.
+- The `range` function can take up to three arguments.
-- When one argument is provided, the sequence will be from `0` up to the value of the argument.
+- When one argument is provided, the sequence will be include all integers from `0` up to the value of the argument.
 ```python
 >>> r = range(10)
 >>> list(r)